Executive MBA

 The Importance of a Relevant Curriculum

-Curriculum is key for students
+Curriculum is Key for Students

 Creating and maintaining a relevant curriculum is key for students to achieve the maximum return on investment (ROI) in an executive MBA program.
-Emerging technologies are becoming an integral part of our business environment..
+Emerging technologies are becoming an integral part of our business environment.

 Executive Education Programs at the Jindal School